Trader Joe's says it's not adding self-checkout lines to its stores

 "Creating an online shopping system for curbside pickup or the infrastructure for delivery — it's a massive undertaking," Trader Joe's vice president of marketing Matt Sloan said in a company podcast in 2020.
 "It's something that takes months or years to plan, build and implement and it requires tremendous resources."

-Trader Joe's recently made headlines for a cookie recall because some cookies because might contain rocks.
+Trader Joe's recently made headlines for a cookie recall because some cookies might contain rocks.

 for more features.